 R.I.A.
 Federal doesn’t use ChexSystems, Telecheck, or EWS.
 They do, however, run credit reports on new applications.

 R.I.A. has Iowa locations in Bettendorf, Rock Island, Fort McCoy, Moline, Tomah, Wilton, Davenport, Savanna, Milan, and Silvis.
-Membership is available to immediate family of current members and anyone who lives or works within 30 miles of a branch location.
+Membership is available to the immediate family of current members and anyone who lives or works within 30 miles of a branch location.

 R.I.A. offers four checking accounts, but their Smart Checking account doesn’t have any monthly service fees or balance requirements and comes with every modern banking tool on the market.